waimea-snoble/200DTD-Assesment/docs/Design.md

 ### Review of Social

 I addressed the social implication by not using any racist or sexist language.
 The language that I choose to use was basic such as, admin login, add, back, submit.
-There i did not use any bad language.
+Therefore i did not use any bad language.
 This also means that it is suitable for all ages.
-On my website there was opportunity to use gender neutral language.
+On my website there was no opportunity to use gender neutral language.
 I also did not promote anything that will have a negative impact on society such as gambling, drinking, and drugs.